Distilling Neural Fields for Real-Time

 Acknowledgments

 Gengshan Yang is supported by the Qualcomm Innovation Fellowship.
-Thanks to Chonghyuk Song for providing data; Chittesh Thavamani for help with appearance prediction; and Kangle Deng, Zhiqiu Lin, and Erica Weng for reviews.
+Thanks to Chonghyuk Song for providing data; Chittesh Thavamani for help with appearance prediction; and Kangle Deng, Zhiqiu Lin, and Erica Weng for reviewing early drafts.
 The website template was borrowed from Jon Barron.